McPhersonTrk/McPhersonTrk/README.md

 -ism = social practice, action, or norm

 A side note and fun fact: being “Antidis-” something means you are “against being against” something.
-In other words, you are for or pro- it) Proestamlismentarianism = antidisestablishmentarianism.
+In other words, you are for or pro- it.

+Proestamlismentarianism = antidisestablishmentarianism.

 W00t, you just verbalized why a double negative, in math and English, creates a positive.
 Double word score!
 Hell yeah!

 Excuse me while I put away my inner-nerd… and continue our pleasant math discussion.
 Well, F***.
 I know what you are thinking: “Oxymoronic, much?”
 Pssh, you just hush!

-Moving right along, footloose and fancy-free… So, all together, Antidisestablishmentarianism is someone or some group of people who are against the removal of the social practice providing for a national, state-imposed, state-enforced religion.
+Moving right along, footloose and fancy-free…

+So, all together, Antidisestablishmentarianism is someone or some group of people who are against the removal of the social practice providing for a national, state-imposed, state-enforced religion.
 This means you are pro-theocracy.

-Okay, that is all fine and dandy, and all, but what does that have to do with arithmetic?
+Okay, that is all fine and dandy, but what does that have to do with arithmetic?

 Quite simply, Anti... (you get it) is a compound word, an operative word, that is being modified by other parameters.

 In the language of Math, the same thing is happening with parentheses and exponents.

-## Mathmatically, it is written Anti-[(-dis-)+{establishment}+(-arian)]-ism
+## Mathmatically speaking, it is written Anti-[(-dis-)+{establishment}+(-arian)]-ism

 Let's look at this expression: 1[1(1{x} + 0)1]^1/1

 (Note: a fractional exponent = a fraction.
-So, x^1/1^ = x ÷ 1 where x^1/2 = 1/(x^2^) )
+So, x^1/1 = x ÷ 1 and  x^1/2 = 1/(x^2^) = "1 over x squared" )

 Okay, WTF is all of that about?
 The answer = x, where x can be any number you assign to it.
+Did you just roll your eyes at the pc screen? seriously? quit lying!

 No matter what number you assign to the value of x, it will always return the same value of x.

 How does that work, exactly?
 It’s because 1 is a null modifier.

-Now, here is the most crucial part, every number can be expressed as above.
+Now, here is the most crucial part, every number can be expressed as 1[1(1{x} + 0)1]^1/1.
 The parentheses represent the “root” word being modified ('establishment'.)

-Everything else is what is being done to that word, change the definition of the word as a whole.
+Everything else is what is being done to that word, change the definition of the word/number as a whole.

 If you don’t see the modifier written out or expressed, then that modifier's value is = 1.
 Furthermore, even if it isn't expressed in writeing, it is still there and has to be taken in account.